oppressionslayer/FactoringWithSympyNullspace/README.md

 Python Factorization using Sympy Nullspace and Matrix functions.
 This only works with numbers with two factors right now, i need to fix that but i wanted to at least publish to github.
-There is a bug when ther are more than two factors you will only get a couple of factors correct but i will fix this soon
+There is a bug when there are more than two factors you will only get a couple of factors correct but i will fix this soon.

+This works really well but gauss elimination is slowing it down.
+I have LU Decomposition code in here too and that should really speed it up but it's not working correctly just yet.

 ```
 Factorization using sympy Matrix and Null space operations.